-The affirmative vote of a majority of shares of our common stock entitled to vote at the Annual Meeting which are present in person or by proxy at the Annual Meeting is required to approve the compensation of our NEOs for 2021, as described in this Proposal 3.
-Abstentions will be counted toward the tabulation of the shares of our common stock entitled to vote at the Annual Meeting and thus will have the same effect as a negative vote.
+The affirmative vote of a majority of shares of our common stock entitled to vote at the Annual Meeting which are present in person or by proxy at the Annual Meeting is required to approve the compensation of our NEOs for 2022, as described in this Proposal 3.
+Abstentions will be counted toward the tabulation of the shares of our common stock entitled to vote at the Annual Meeting on the compensation paid to the NEOs for 2022 and thus will have the same effect as a negative vote.

-THE BOARD RECOMMENDS THAT STOCKHOLDERS VOTE

-FOR THE APPROVAL OF THE COMPENSATION PAID TO OUR NEOS FOR 2021.
+THE BOARD RECOMMENDS THAT STOCKHOLDERS VOTE FOR THE APPROVAL, ON AN ADVISORY BASIS, OF THE COMPENSATION PAID TO OUR NEOs FOR 2022.